srl-labs/srl-elk-lab/README.md

 ![Kibana delete index][index_deletion]

-5. Run simulation in indest data into elasticsearch as decribed in [Simulation](#simulation)
+5. Run simulation to indest data into elasticsearch as decribed in [Simulation](#simulation)

 # Simulation